 Unlike other states, Florida does not have a “one free bite” rule that protects dog owners.
 In Florida, a dog owner can be held liable the first time their dog attacks, and proof that the dog had a “vicious propensity” is not required.
 This is clear under Section 767.04 of the Florida Statutes:

 “The owner of any dog that bites any person while such person is on or in a public place, or lawfully on or in a private place, including the property of the owner of the dog, is liable for damages suffered by persons bitten, regardless of the former viciousness of the dog or the owners’ knowledge of such viciousness.”

-What this means is simple: If you or your child has been bitten by someone else’s dog, you are entitled to seek just compensation.
+Simply put, this means: If you or your child has been bitten by someone else’s dog, you are entitled to seek just compensation.
 You do not need to prove that the owner was at fault for allowing the attack to occur.
-And generally, the owner can only dispute your claim if:
+Generally, the owner can only dispute your claim if:

 However, even in these scenarios, you may still be entitled to partial compensation for the financial and non-financial costs of your (or your child’s) injuries.

 When you look online, you will find no shortage of law firms claiming to represent dog bite victims in Volusia and Flagler Counties.
 So, why should you choose Rue & Ziffra Law Offices for your dog bite claim?

 We are “Your Local Attorneys” for dog bite claims in Volusia and Flagler Counties.
 With three convenient office locations and 24/7 accessibility, we are there when and where you need us.

 We have been representing clients in Volusia and Flagler Counties since 1976, and our ten attorneys have over 195 years of combined legal experience.

 When we represent you, we put your interests first.
 We will not play “hide the ball,” and we will not ask you to settle for less than you deserve.